MicrosoftDocs/azure-docs/articles/app-service/webjobs-sdk-get-started.md

 ### Add Application Insights logging provider

 1. Install the latest stable 2.x version of the NuGet package for the Application Insights logging provider:  `Microsoft.Azure.WebJobs.Logging.ApplicationInsights`.
-(For WebJobs SDK 3.x, choose the latest 3.x version of the package.)

    Here's the **Package Manager Console** command for version 2.2.0: